 DNA

 Although primarily used to solve crimes, DNA technology prevents crime too.
 According to 2017 research, violent offenders with a known DNA profile are 17% less likely to re-offend.
 Property lawbreakers had a 6% less chance to repeat an offense.
-Best of all, the development of rapid DNA machines reduces the need for laboratories, employees, and infrastructure, and makes expanding and inter-connecting DNA databases cheaper.
+Best of all, the development of rapid DNA machines reduces the need for laboratories, employees, and infrastructure, and makes expanding and interconnecting DNA databases cheaper.

 Crime scene